Nitro Fatty Acids

 2. Formation of Nitro Fatty Acids in Tissues

-The nitric oxide radical is produced endogenously in animal tissues from L-arginine and oxygen by various nitric oxide synthases, but formation of nitro fatty acids occurs in tissues through the non-enzymatic reactions of many reactive nitrogen species, i.e., free radicals and their precursors, such as nitrite, nitric oxide (NO) and NO‑derived oxides of nitrogen, (nitrogen dioxide (NO2), peroxynitrite (ONOO), nitrosoperoxocarbonate (ONOOCO2) and dinitrogen trioxide (N2O3)), which can give rise to different types of reaction, including nitration, nitrosation and nitro-oxidation.
-Of these, the NO2 radical is the main reactive intermediate, and it can arise spontaneously from various endogenous and exogenous sources in humans.
+The nitric oxide radical is produced endogenously in animal tissues from L-arginine and oxygen by various nitric oxide synthases, but formation of nitro fatty acids occurs in tissues through the non-enzymatic reactions of many reactive nitrogen species (RNS), i.e., free radicals and their precursors, such as nitrite, nitric oxide (NO) and NO‑derived oxides of nitrogen, (nitrogen dioxide (NO2), peroxynitrite (ONOO), nitrosoperoxocarbonate (ONOOCO2) and dinitrogen trioxide (N2O3)), which can give rise to different types of reaction, including nitration, nitrosation and nitro-oxidation.
+Of these, the NO2 radical is the most important intermediate, and it can arise spontaneously from various endogenous and exogenous sources in humans.
 Meat and other foods may contain appreciable quantities of nitrite (NO2-), which may be added as a preservative, and nitrate can be reduced to nitrite by aerobic bacteria in the mouth.
-In the stomach, dietary nitrite decomposes rapidly in the acidic environment to form NO and NO2 and other bioactive nitrogen oxides, probably via N2O3 as an intermediate, and these are absorbed from the intestines and thence enter the circulation.
+In the stomach, dietary nitrite decomposes rapidly in the acidic environment to form NO and NO2 and other nitrogen oxides, probably via N2O3 as an intermediate, and these are absorbed from the intestines and thence enter the circulation.

 Formation of the nitrogen dioxide radical

 These radicals operate in conjunction with oxygen-derived inflammatory mediators such as superoxide (O2), hydrogen peroxide (H2O2) and lipid peroxyl radicals (LOO) in tissues.
-Many different mechanisms are involved in the production of secondary radicals and in their subsequent reactions, which are controlled by such factors as the concentration of the NO2 radicals, the site of their production, oxygen tension, and the concentrations and membrane environment of the target molecules and of any catalysts and antioxidants.
+There are many different mechanisms for the production of secondary radicals and their subsequent reactions, which are controlled by such factors as the concentration of the NO2 radicals, the site of their production, oxygen tension, and the concentrations and membrane environment of the target molecules and of any catalysts and antioxidants.
 In addition, immune responses to inflammatory stimuli induce nitric oxide synthase in certain cells that form NO, which is then oxidized to NO2.
 As NO2 is a common air pollutant, it can be absorbed via the lungs.
 Although NO per se does not participate as a direct nitrating species, its presence in tissues may be required for nitration to occur.
 Reactions would then be expected to take place mainly in the membranes of cells because partitioning of NO/NO2 into this cellular component occurs preferentially.

 Mechanistic studies of nitro fatty acid formation in human and other animal tissues support biosynthetic mechanisms proposed first from chemical studies in vitro, though whether all of these occur to a significant extent in vivo is doubtful.
 The NO2 radicals can react with unsaturated lipids and lipid radicals to form all the types of products found in tissues, and at low oxygen tensions, homolytic attack to the double bond yields nitroalkyl radicals, which combine with other NO2 radicals to form nitro-nitrito intermediates.
 Loss of nitrous acid (HNO2) from these intermediates results in the formation of nitroalkenes - the main products, while hydrolysis leads to the production of nitro-alcohols.
 The nitro-conjugated linoleate isomers illustrated in Figure 2 above, which are the most abundant products in vivo, are formed by this mechanism.
 In an alternative reaction, abstraction of a hydrogen atom from the nitroalkyl radicals leads to the formation of nitro-allyl derivatives.
-As these reactions are non-enzymatic and involve intact lipids rather than the free acids, their formation has much in common with isoprostane formation.
+As these reactions are non-enzymatic with intact lipids rather than the free acids, their formation has much in common with isoprostane formation.

 Nitro fatty acid formation by free radical reactions